 There are millions of variations of fishing flies, often imitating an insect or bait fish, and can range in cost from $0.35 each to $15.00 each, and many in between.
 The low end does not guarantee quality, and sometimes can be a huge waste of money as they don’t always attract the fish you’re hoping to catch, or any fish at all.
 However, the high-end flies are often priced as such due to the brand name only, with little increase in quality.

 If a new fly-tier started from ground zero, it would cost about $150.00 to tie 50 flies.
-That averages out to be about $3 per fly for the first batch.
+That averages out to be about $3 per fly for the first batch, which is not exactly a discount fly.
 For the next round of flies, when you don’t have to account for the vise and tools, your cost is $35.00, give or take, which rounds out to be about $0.70 per fly (and it will likely be even cheaper because your materials will tie more than 25 flies).
 However, you sacrifice variation this way (you bought materials for a few different patterns), which is why purchasing your flies might be your best course of action.

 CHEAP VS. CHEAP